-The APJCC Teilbaum Family Center for the Arts accepts submissions year round for multi media artwork including but not limited to painting, drawing, sculpture, tapestry and photography.
+The APJCC Teitelbaum Family Center for the Arts accepts submissions year round for multi media artwork including but not limited to painting, drawing, sculpture, tapestry and photography.
 Submitted artwork will be reviewed by our Cultural Arts Committee and kept on file for possible future shows.
 There is no fee for submissions.
 You will be contacted by the JCC directly if selected for a possible exhibition.
-Please send artist bio/history along with at least 3 images showcasing your work to [email protected] Please include information as to your interest in presenting at the APJCC.
+Please fill out this form and then notify us by sending an email to firstname.lastname@example.org .

 All Cultural Arts programs at the APJCC are made possible, in part, by generous contributions from Sylvia & Leonard Metz, Doris and Rick z”l Davis, and an anonymous donor.

-The APJCC is proud to be a part of the Initative on Jewish Peoplehood, co-funded by the Koret Foundation, Taube Foundation for Jewish Life & Culture, the Jewish Federation of Silicon Valley, and other generous supporters.
+The Addison-Penzak JCC is proud to be a part of the Koret Initiative on Jewish Peoplehood.
+The JCC is also generously supported by the Taube Foundation for Jewish Life & Culture, and by the Jewish Federation of Silicon Valley and other generous supporters.